 - ExpressVPN Our top pick. iOS 7 or newer apps in the App Store.
 High-speed servers tuned for streaming, downloading and circumventing geo-blocked sites.
 Best-in-class security and privacy.
 Keep no logs.
 30-day money-back guarantee included.

-- NordVPN Budget VPN that works with iOS 9 or newer.
+- NordVPN Best Budget VPN.
+Good all-rounder that works with iOS 9 or newer.
 Large server network.
 Good privacy and security features.

-- CyberGhost Low cost yet fast service.
+- CyberGhost Great value VPN, yet fast service.
 Easy to use app.
 Privacy and security are solid.

 - IPVanish High privacy and security standards.
 Good speeds for streaming.